d3z/AdventOfCode/README.md

 return the highest.

 The second part simply meant continuing in the score iteration if "me" was one of the guests.

+## Day Fourteen
+Bad solution.
+Tried a kind of state machine.
+Not sure that worked out (certainly not pretty) but got the rigth answer.